Georgia Pond Management and Fish Stocking

 Fish Stocking in Georgia

-We specialize in fish stocking in ponds and lakes in a wide region including Tennessee, Kentucky, Georgia, Alabama, Mississippi, and Arkansas.
+We specialize in lake and pond management and fish stocking services in a wide region including Tennessee, Kentucky, Georgia, Alabama, Mississippi, and Arkansas.
 There simply is no other company that compares to Trophy Pond when it comes to stocking quality bluegill.
 We are the only company in the world that commercially raises hand-painted bluegill, a rare subspecies found in the wild only in the Apalachicola River drainage in the Florida panhandle; this alone demonstrates that we care more about the awesome bluegill than our competitors.
 But we didn’t stop there: we also love coppernose, and know that many pond owners want them, so we made sure we would have the best coppernose of any hatchery in the country.
-We traveled to the St. Johns River three times, twice in 2015 and once in the spring of 2016, to catch our brood stock by hook and line, just as we traveled to the Apalachicola three times from 2013 through 2015 to catch our hand-painted brood stock by hook and line.
+Our Georgia lake and pond management and fish stocking company traveled to the St. Johns River three times, twice in 2015 and once in the spring of 2016, to catch our brood stock by hook and line, just as we traveled to the Apalachicola three times from 2013 through 2015 to catch our hand-painted brood stock by hook and line.
 When we started our hand-painted breeding program, we dug a new pond expressly for them, and had the hand-painteds in the pond within a matter of days after the pond reached full pool; we used the same process with the St. Johns coppernose.
 We go the extra mile to ensure our genetics are pure-strain; we have from the start and we always will.

 Need a quote for your Georgia Pond project?